Regional groups step up to vaccine challenge

 "Getting through to a site to actually make an appointment is an all-consuming effort — every day, odd hours," she said.
 "Truthfully, I am exhausted."

-Reichert lives in a senior independent living facility — but these facilities have received inconsistent access to vaccine compared to nursing homes and assisted-living facilities.
+Reichert lives in a senior independent living facility — but these facilities have received inconsistent access to vaccine compared with nursing homes and assisted-living facilities.

 Shadiow said an advantage of the regional coalitions is that they can identify these kinds of underserved demographic groups or cities each week and steer more vaccine to them.
 He commended providers for working together rather than fighting over scarce doses.